 Once upon a time, there was a potter’s son named Saatvik.
-Potter worked hard day and night but could earn just enough money to live on.
+Potter worked hard day and night but could earn enough money to live on.
 Potter’s family consisted of his wife, daughter Satyavati, and son Saatvik.
 Saatvik desired to help his father.
 His father wanted him to assist him in pottery.
-But Saatvik lacked the skills of a good potter, nor he had the inclination to be one.
+But Saatvik lacked the skills of a good potter, nor was he inclined to be one.
 He enjoyed music and wanted to learn to play the flute.

-One day Potter decided to teach him to make a small bowl.
+One day, Potter decided to teach him how to make a small bowl.
 Saatvik listened and saw him attentively.
 Satyavati, too, observed him.
 She wished her father taught her also.
-Just then, her mother ordered, ‘Satyavati, go make some sweets for your brother; he is working so hard today.’
+Her mother ordered, ‘Satyavati, go make some sweets for your brother; he is working so hard today.’

-This disrupted her, complaining she got up and resumed her work in the kitchen.
+This disrupted her, and she got up and resumed her work in the kitchen.

-Saatvik started practicing it, but he struggled to make a small bowl.
-Satyavati served him sweets.
-He refused to eat.
+Saatvik started practising it, but he needed help to make a small bowl.
+Satyavati served him sweets, but he refused to eat.
 Satyavati offered Saatvik help and started making a bowl.
-Once potter got home, he was delighted to see the small colorful bowl.
+Once the potter got home, he was delighted to see the small, colourful bowl.

 ‘Good job, my son.
 I am proud of you,’ said the potter.

-Saatvik revealed that he was not the one who made it; instead, it was his sister’s hard work.
+Saatvik revealed that he did not make it; instead, it was his sister’s hard work.

-He said, ‘King Yayati liked the flower vase I made for Minister Dhanush, and he wants me to make hundred flower vases for each room in his castle.’
+He said, ‘King Yayati liked the flower vase I made for Minister Dhanush, and he wants me to make a hundred flower vases for each room in his castle.’
 As soon as he finished the sentence, he started dancing.
-The entire family rejoiced, the potter’s wife declared a small feast for dinner.
-Potter’s daughter, Satyavati, illuminated the lamp in a temple built inside the house.
-She thanked God and for the life-changing opportunity.
+The entire family rejoiced, and the potter’s wife declared a small feast for dinner.
+The potter’s daughter, Satyavati, illuminated the lamp in a temple built inside the house.
+She thanked God for the life-changing opportunity.
 The potter looked at Saatvik with a lot of expectations.

 ‘I have to present a hundred flower vases in seven days,’ said the potter.

 ‘I will help you,’ said Satyavati.
-The potter ignored Satyavati’s words; instead, he turned to his Saatvik.
+The potter ignored Satyavati’s words and turned to his Saatvik instead.

 ‘You and I will do it together,’ said the potter to his son.

-‘I think you should take Satyavati’s help, and besides, she is so good at it,’ said Saatvik.
+‘I think you should take Satyavati’s help; besides, she is so good at it,’ said Saatvik.

 ‘Satyavati will marry and go to her home, then who will take my business ahead,’ fumed the potter.